Peripatetic groups of Afghanistan: Baluch

-The Baluch (Baluč) should not to be confused with either the much larger ethnic group of the Baluch people (even though they speak the same language), or with one of the subgroups of the peripatetic Vangawala.
+The Baluch (Baluč) should not be confused with either the much larger ethnic group of the Baluch people (even though they speak the same language), or with one of the subgroups of the peripatetic Vangawala.
 The Baluch were also known as Chalu, Herātī and Jat-Baluch.
 Numbering approximately 2,500 individuals in the 1970s, they claim to have ultimately migrated from Balochistan.
 For a long time they were in association with the Jamshidi tribe, for whom they worked as blacksmiths and jewellers.
 This relationship came to an end with the droughts of the middle of the 1960s, the ensuing poverty reportedly driving them to prostitution and the provisions of entertainment, which were their chief occupations in the 1970s.
 Only some of the men played music, but all of the women were engaged in singing, dancing and prostitution.
 The latter activity was at that time stigmatised and illegal, but unlike many prostitutes in the settled areas, the Baluch women did not try to conceal their identity in public and dressed and behaved in a way that made them immediately recognisable as such.
 Women received clients in their summer camps, their husbands (or fathers if unmarried) setting the price and collecting the official earnings.
 Although some women did not like the job, many said they thought it was an easy way to get pleasure and money.
 The men stated they would have preferred it if their wives did not have to work as prostitutes, but they nonetheless were happy that they themselves did not have to work.
 Both the men and the women held their clients in "infinite contempt" and often referred to them as "the dogs".
 Polygyny was common in the group.